Economy of Israel: High technology

 Science and technology in Israel is one of the country's most highly developed and industrialized sectors.
 The modern Israeli ecosystem of high technology is highly optimized making up a significant bulk of the Israeli economy.
 The percentage of Israelis engaged in scientific and technological inquiry, and the amount spent on research and development (R&D) concerning gross domestic product (GDP), is among the highest in the world, with 140 scientists and technicians per 10,000 employees.
 In comparison, the same is 85 per 10,000 in the United States and 83 per 10,000 in Japan.
 Israel ranks fourth in the world in scientific activity, as measured by the number of scientific publications per million citizens.
 Israel's percentage of the total number of scientific articles published worldwide is almost 10 times higher than its percentage of the world's population.
 The country is home to over 1,400 life science companies, including about 300 pharmaceutical companies, 600 medical device companies, 450 digital health companies, and 468 biotechnology companies.
 Israeli scientists, engineers, and technicians have contributed to the modern advancement of the natural sciences, agricultural sciences, computer sciences, electronics, genetics, medicine, optics, solar energy and various fields of engineering.
 The country has one of the world's technologically most literate populations.
 Israel has the second largest number of startup companies globally, behind only the United States, and remains one of the largest centers in the world for technology start-up enterprises.
 As of 2013, around 200 start-ups were being created annually in Israel.
-In 2019, there were nearly 7,000 active start-ups in the country.
-In 2021, there were 79 Israeli-founded tech unicorns, 32 of them headquartered in Israel.
+In 2019, there were nearly 7,000 active start-ups operating throughout the country.
+In 2021, there were 79 Israeli-established tech unicorns, with 32 of them headquartered in Israel.
 More than one-third of cybersecurity unicorns in the world were Israeli in 2021.
-Israel is also home to nearly 400 research and development centers owned by multinational companies, including giants such as Google, Microsoft, and Intel.
+Israel is also home to nearly 400 research and development centers owned by various multinational companies, including prominent high-technology giants such as Google, Microsoft, and Intel.